 The school day is from 8:00 a.m. to 3:00 p.m.
 Supervision for early arrivals begins at 7:30 a.m.
 After School Care is available from 3:00-6:00 p.m. on a drop-in basis.
 Children may do their homework, play outside, or attend athletic events in the gym.
 Snacks and drinks are provided.
 Students are supervised by experienced adult staff assisted by teenage counselors, often St. Mary's graduates.

-St. Mary's offers a rigorous curriculum, designed to challenge students academically.
+St. Mary's offers an accelerated curriculum, designed to challenge students academically.
 We strive to prepare students to succeed in school and in life by instilling a love of learning and a sense of personal accomplishment.

-All students receive instruction in Art, Music, Spanish, Technology, Library, Religion, and Physical Education.
+All students receive instruction in Art, Music, Spanish, Technology, Library, Sacred Studies, and Physical Education.
 Latin is offered in the Middle School.
 Eighth graders receive instruction from the headmaster in public speaking.
 This transforms students into confident speakers and culminates with our annual presentation of the Speech Extravaganza.

 St. Mary's is proud of its visual and performing arts departments.
 Artwork by St. Mary's students graces the office and common areas.
 Musical productions staged by children of various grade levels enrich our community.
 Eighth grade musicals are eagerly anticipated.
 St. Mary's Hall provides a professional stage and venue for assemblies, presentations, and performances.
 Our Fine Arts faculty does an outstanding job providing arts enrichment to the children of St. Mary's.